Stephanie Zimbalist

 Stephanie Zimbalist (born October 8, 1956) is an American actress best known for her role as Laura Holt in the NBC detective series Remington Steele.

-Background
+Early life

+Stephanie Zimbalist was born in New York City, the daughter the actor Efrem Zimbalist Jr. and his second wife Loranda Stephanie Spalding, a daughter of Francis Lecompte Spalding, a United States Consul General, and Loranda Stephanie, a daughter of Edgar L. G. Prochnik, former Austrian Minister to the United States.

-Stephanie Zimbalist was born in New York City, the daughter of Loranda Stephanie (née Spalding) and actor Efrem Zimbalist Jr., who helmed the television series 77 Sunset Strip and The FBI as well as theatrical films.
-The family soon moved to Los Angeles, where Stephanie grew up.
-She was educated at the Marlborough School (Los Angeles) and graduated from Foxcroft School in Middleburg, Virginia.
+The family soon moved to Los Angeles, where Stephanie grew up, but her parents were divorced in December 1961.
+She was educated at the Marlborough School (Los Angeles) and graduated from the Foxcroft School in Middleburg, Virginia.
 She attended the Juilliard School before commencing her acting career.